Mentored Research Award

 Eligibility

-- Applicants must have a doctoral degree (PhD, MD, or equivalent doctoral degree) in a related field, and not currently be a candidate for a further doctoral or professional degree.
+- Applicants must hold an MD, PhD, MD/PhD, or equivalent degree and must not currently be a candidate for any additional doctoral or professional degree.

 Selection process